JohnAFernandez/spellrite/README.md

 * it has been converted to base 64 and then converted back to a regular string in my api.
 Make sure that the base64 version is right (gpt did it, do it another way)
 * Error is saying that client_email is not there.
 Maybe start by converting the gpt-created base64 string back to a regular one and see what's up

+* TRY: see if the JSON that is begin converted needs to be different before converting it...escape the \n?

 https://stackoverflow.com/questions/74299271/linking-google-credentials-to-vercel